nalysius/kbd34/README.md

    so it's necessary to compute the combination for all known words when a keyboard is enabled, and the shortcuts are available in completion only when the corresponding keyboard is enabled.
+10. A system of "layers" could be useful in the configuration.
+The default layer would contain the keys displayed by default (the keyboard with the chars, as usual), but another layer "special characters" could be defined in the JSON file, and be activated by pressing a key.
+Another layer could be here for emojis, etc.
+	Built-in layers could be implemented, especially for special chars & emoji, so it's not needed to define them in each JSON file.

 ## License